jlmelville/quadra/README.md

 reduction methods (e.g. Principal Component Analysis, Sammon Maps, t-Distributed Stochastic Neighbor Embedding).

+## News

+*December 31 2021*: Package is getting relicensed to GPL3+ so I can use some other packages and code.
+Last MIT license version is release 0.0.0.9000.

 ## Description

 This package provides two ways to evaluate the performance of an embedding.